 Where was the first Amish community in North America?
 Lancaster County is the oldest Amish settlement still around today.
 But it’s not the first place Amish settled on this side of the Atlantic.

-That distinction belongs to the Northkill settlement that existed in neighboring Berks County.
-It was organized by 1740, predating the Lancaster settlement by about two decades.
+That distinction belongs to the Northkill settlement that existed in neighboring Berks County*.
+It was organized by 1740, predating today’s Lancaster settlement by about two decades.

 This historical marker, placed in 1959, gives a brief history of the community.